 The problem is that companies often don’t make it easy to talk to an agent.
 In some cases, that’s the result of a short-sighted agenda to contain costs (which negatively impacts loyalty, C-Sat and the customer experience).
 In other cases, it’s the result of technical challenges in transferring a conversation from the web to voice (call-backs are a great way to solve that).

 Agents are the front line of any contact center operation and so small changes in their training, attitude or behavior can have a big impact on customer satisfaction.
 Frost and Sullivan found that 60% of all repeat calls occur due to inadequate training or processes.

 A common mistake made by companies is to manage agents by watching “surface-level” metrics such as Average Handle Time (AHT) and calls per day.
 This measures efficiency, but not effectiveness.
-Shifting the focus to different metrics, can dramatically change agent behavior to yield higher customer satisfaction.
+Shifting the focus to different metrics can dramatically change agent behavior to yield higher customer satisfaction.

 A great example of this came to our attention in a webinar we did last month with Jeannie Sugaoka, Senior VP of Support Services, at Tech CU (Technology Credit Union).
 (You can watch the webinar on-demand here.)
 Jeannie said, “We want our customers to feel cared for, and for every call to be ‘one-and-done’… so we don’t manage handle time.”
 This is one of those policy decisions that has powerful ramifications.
-The decision not to watch handle time, sends a strong signal to the agents about how they should approach calls and the kind of style they should use.
-It’s no surprise that TechCU enjoys a very high customers satisfaction score (C-SAT).
+The decision not to watch handle time sends a strong signal to the agents about how they should approach calls and the kind of style they should use.
+It’s no surprise that TechCU enjoys a very high customer satisfaction score (C-SAT).